oracle-samples/oracle-db-examples/optimizer/spm_fix/README.md

 SPM will search for historic plans, choose the best one and enforce it with a SQL plan baseline.

 This demonstration is intended for use in Oracle Database 18c onwards.
+The primary script is "spm.sql", which demonstrates how to use SPM to find and implement a better plan.

 It works as follows: